neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 User agents should use the form `"name/version"`, for example `"my-client/1.2.3"`.

 The auth token should be used by the server to determine whether the client is permitted to exchange further messages.
-If this authentication fails, the server MUST respond with a `FAILURE` message and immediately close the connection.
+If this authentication fails, the server **must** respond with a `FAILURE` message and immediately close the connection.
 Clients wishing to retry initialization should establish a new connection.

 ##### Synopsis